ezimuel/llphant-llama-elasticsearch/README.md

-# Build a RAG in PGP with LLPhant + Llama3.2 + Elasticsearch
+# Build a RAG in PHP with LLPhant, Llama3.2 and Elasticsearch

 This is an example of **Retrieval-Augmented Generation (RAG)** in PHP using [LLPhant](https://github.com/theodo-group/LLPhant), [Llama 3.2][Llama 3.2](https://www.llama.com/) and [Elasticsearch](https://github.com/elastic/elasticsearch).